Dumbbell Shoulder Fly: How to Do and Muscles Worked

 The shoulder fly or shoulder raise is a fundamental weight training exercise that is great for people who want to build strength or create more definition in the shoulders.

-Shoulder flys should be included in upper-body strength training routines, and they should be performed after compounds of exercises that involve the shoulder, such as incline dumbbell press, shoulder press, push-ups, or pull-ups.
+Shoulder fly should be included in upper-body strength training routines and performed after compounds of exercises, such as incline dumbbell press, shoulder press, push-ups, or pull-ups.

-There are many different ways to do a fly, such as a front fly, a lateral fly, or a reverse delt fly.
+There are many ways to do delt fly such as lateral fly, front fly and reverse delt fly.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

-Dumbbell Shoulder lateral fly, also known as lateral raises, is an exercise that primarily targets the lateral deltoids, the muscles on the sides of your shoulders.
+Dumbbell Shoulder lateral fly, also known as lateral raises, is an exercise that primarily targets the lateral deltoids (Side shoulder muscle).

 Lateral Raise